Twilight Imperium: Scoring

 At the end of each round, players have the opportunity to score victory points for a public goal that has been revealed and/or for a secret objective assigned to each player at the start of the game.
 The first player to achieve 10 victory points is declared the new Emperor and wins the game.
 After the 6th round, the game also has a mechanism where the game has a chance of ending on any subsequent round and the highest scoring player at that point declared the winner.

 Online implementation

 Twilight Imperium Fourth edition (using Prophecy of Kings expansion) as implemented in Tabletop Simulator.
 In addition to physics simulation of the cardboard and plastic components such that interacting is similar to using the board game parts, some game mechanisms are also automated.

 A community-made implementation of the game was created in Tabletop Simulator.
 It stems from a fan-version of the third edition game called "Shattered Ascension" that was built in Tabletop Simulator in 2011 using the same components but a variant ruleset and gained a significant online community.
 After the publication of game's fourth edition in 2017, a similar Tabletop Simulator implementation was created in 2018 and is now used for online tournaments.
-There is also the website Twilight Wars that lets you play Twilight imperium 4 online with strangers, as well as a Discord bot called AsyncTI4.
+In 2022, major development for this mod shifted to Tabletop Playground, due to its more active development team, use of JavaScript for modding, and controversies involving the Tabletop Simulator moderation team.
+There is also the website Twilight Wars that lets you play Twilight Imperium 4 online with strangers, as well as a Discord bot called AsyncTI4.
+As of 2026, AsyncTI4 is by far the largest online platform for playing Twilight Imperium.